 Crane Arts founders Ricardo Hicko and Nicholas Kripal later had the historic building renovated and transformed into a hub for artists.
 In addition to the individual galleries within (more below), there are also numerous works on display out in the main hallway.
 The building is also sometimes used for things like musical performances and poetry readings.

-InLiquid is just one of several galleries to explore within Crane Arts, but is arguably the building’s top highlight.
+InLiquid is just one of several galleries to explore within Crane Arts, but this is arguably the building’s top highlight.
 Founded by local artist Rachel Zimmerman, the gallery has just celebrated its 20th anniversary in 2019.
 InLiquid was established with the goal of showcasing undiscovered and overlooked artists from throughout the Philadelphia area.

 The small gallery features numerous paintings and sculptures on display, while gallery’s web site is also a great resource on Philly’s local art scene.
 In addition, the gallery has things like art books and jewelry for sale.